View Doreen Coverdale's Notice on hartlepoolmail.co.uk and share memories

 Coverdale Doreen

-Mother-in-law of Rob, Suzanne and Sandra.
-Cherished Nan of Robert, Julie, Penny and Karen.
+Cherished Nana of Robert, Julie, Penny, Karen, Laura and Daniel.
 Caring and proud Great Nana of Sophie, Ellie, Nicole and Polly.

 Family flowers only please.